charles-bernard/ISF_add_ons/README.md

 Ultimately, COG category enrichment statistics are computed for each family of genes.

 * Take COG enrichment statistics to cluster families of genes according to their functional annotations.
-Clustering is agglomerative and appropriate number of cluster is guided through consensus clustering.
+Clustering is agglomerative and choice of the appropriate number of clusters is guided through consensus clustering.
 A shiny heatmap is eventually plotted to summarize all these information.

 ## ISF to diversity visualisation